Employee Retention Credit

 To claim the credit, you must have paid employees in that given quarter.

-Note: If your business started after February 15, 2020 and your gross receipts are under $1 million, you may qualify for ERC as a Recovery Startup Business.
-You do not have to demonstrate a loss in gross receipts in order to qualify for ERC.
-Recover Startup Businesses are eligible for a $50,000 credit per calendar quarter in Q3 and Q4 2021.
+If your business started after February 15, 2020, your gross receipts are under $1 million, and you do not qualify as an eligible employer due to a full or partial suspension of operations or a decline in gross receipts, you may qualify for ERC as a Recovery Startup Business.
+Recovery Startup Businesses are eligible for up to $50,000 in credits per calendar quarter in Q3 and Q4 2021.

 Some government employers and businesses who received the new restaurant revitalization grant are ineligible for the ERC.
 If you are unsure if your business is eligible for the ERC or need help calculating your decline in gross receipts, we recommend consulting with a tax professional or accountant.